Linbreux/wikmd/README.md

 Now visit localhost:5000 and you will see the wiki.
 With the 0.0.0.0. option it will show up everywhere on the network.

+If there are problems feel free to open an github issue you could post the output of wikmd.log to it.

 ## Docker install

 ### Build docker